SOUTHWATER ROYALS FC

 Safeguarding is the most important part of being involved in youth football.
 Please see below the clubs requirements with regards safeguarding.

-Every training and match must have a coach with FA Qualifications (minimum level 1) & First aid qualifications (recognised by the F.A.) present, otherwise the training or match will need to be cancelled.
+Every training session and match played must have at least one coach with a current FA Level 1 Qualification (minimum) & current FA First aid qualification present, otherwise the training or match will need to be cancelled.

 All Coaches must have a safeguarding certificate